PPMD Community

 About my family:

-We have one child, Liam, 12.3 who was diagnosed with Duchenne MD.
+We have one child, Liam, 17 who was diagnosed with Duchenne MD in June of 2008.
 My hubby, Matthew is a PE certified engineer.
+I am a writer/editor.

-We have three cats and a dog named Duckie.
-We love to travel.
+We have a cat and We love to travel.

 Name(s) of child(ren)/individual(s) with Duchenne: